-CWRU has more than 200 international agreements in more than 40 different countries.
-The university's relationships with institutions around the world are invaluable to its ongoing internationalization and provide new academic and research opportunities for the CWRU community.
+Case Western Reserve University has more than 200 international agreements in more than 40 different countries.
+The university's relationships with institutions around the world are invaluable to its ongoing internationalization and provide new academic and research opportunities for the campus community.

-Here are some of the university's major international partnerships:
+Here are some of Case Western Reserve's major international partnerships:

 As part of the collaboration with Hospital Israelita Albert Einstein (HIAE) in Sao Paulo, CWRU & HIAE host annual joint symposiums to share updates on research, clinical and educational initiatives.
 Some of the areas where the two institutions are working together include Down syndrome, HIV, and Crohn's disease.
 CWRU has a joint PhD program in Macromolecular Science and Engineering and Biomedical Engineering in Brazil through CAPES, an agency of Brazil's federal government under the ministry of education.